IntuitDeveloper/intuit-api-docs/index.md

 - [Learn about about GraphQL](./docs/graphql-concepts)
 - [Build apps around specific use cases](./docs/use-cases)

-_Note_: Intuit Ecosystep API is in alpha and by invite-only for Intuit partners.
+_Note_: Intuit Ecosystem API is currently in alpha.
+Paritcipation is by invite-only for Intuit partners.